 Submitting poetry to magazines.
 A short beginners guide.

 Free advice on this subject from Helena Nelson, poet and publisher, available here.

-Here is a facebook post from Mike Loveday, editor of 14 magazine.
+Here is a facebook post from Mike Loveday, editor of the now defunct 14 magazine.

 1. Make sure that your poem is as good as it can be.
 This may sound obvious, but often when it is new a poem will seem better to you than it might look after a few days, weeks or even years.
 Try and set the poem aside for a while, even if it appears to be a masterpiece.
 Go back and have another look.
 Maybe show someone who you can trust to tell you what they think.
 Ultimately it is you who decides if the poem is finished.
 If you feel that there is nothing you can improve, remove or tidy, the poem is ready to leave home.